Majid2230/Programming-for-Data-Science-with-Python-Udacity-Nanodegree/README.md

 Python 3, NumPy, and Pandas
 A text editor

+installation links for softwares:
+Git for windows - for terminal application using Git Bash](https://gitforwindows.org/) Python using Anaconda (latest version for windows)](https://www.anaconda.com/distribution/) *isual Studio Code Editor (for windows)](https://code.visualstudio.com/docs/setup/windows)

 Credits
-The original repo this one is forked from can be found here: https://github.com/udacity/pdsnd_github.git
+The original repo this one is forked from can be found here: https://github.com/udacity/pdsnd_github.git This project is a task of the Udacity Nanodegree "Programming for Data Science".